Henchen99/web102_prework/README.md

 amount of experience in programming (Python, C++) so the logic came quickly, plus the notes were well explained which helped!

 Finally getting a better understanding of how Javascript is used alongside HTML and CSS was very eyeopening.

+Unfortunately due to time constaints, I wasn't able to work on any of the optional tasks, although I hope to try them in the future.

 ## License